netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 ###  Module Overview

-   {{figure-3}} provides an overview of the tree structure of the "ietf- schedule" module.
+   {{schedule-tree}} provides an overview of the tree structure of the "ietf- schedule" module.

 ~~~~